November 13, 2019

 Watch this interview with Jacob Torén, CEO of EF Education First in China, to learn how EF was perfectly positioned to meet the needs of English language learners with their online school in the midst of the Coronavirus epidemic.
 EF adds 10,000 new students to its rolls every day.

 Many of my friends know that I started teaching English to kids in China over the internet last summer.
-I needed to make some extra money to pay down my enormous medical bills resulting from my very expensive bicycle accident in summer of 2018.
+I needed to make some extra money to pay down my enormous medical bills resulting from my very expensive bicycle accident in the summer of 2018.
 I was actually looking for part-time online adjunct professor work, which I have done before, to supplement my public school teaching salary.
 I came up empty on that search but got a call from EF about teaching English as a foreign language online.
 I scheduled an interview and received an offer.

 This is something I thought I would only do temporarily, just long enough to pay those big medical bills.
 However, it has turned out to be extremely fun and the easiest teaching I’ve ever done!
 I enjoy it so much that I have no plan to ever stop doing it.